 (B) of a parent company or proxy company whose debt is rated.

-(10) Average monthly balance of short -term debt for the historical test year period or base period and the most recently available twelve (12) month period and the utility's current cost for short -term debt.
+(11) (10) Average monthly balance of short term debt for the historical test year period or base period, and the most recently available twelve (12) month period and the utility's current cost for short term debt.

-(b) With respect to the electing utility's proposed cost of equity and proposed fair rate of return, an the electing utility shall provide the following:
+(b) With respect to the For an electing utility's proposed cost of equity and proposed fair rate of return, an the electing utility shall provide the following:

 (1) If an the electing utility used a risk premium model to establish its cost of equity, all documents the electing utility used to estimate the risk premium.